 Cook County State’s Attorney Eileen O’Neill Burke said the investigation lasted three years, culminating in the arrest after “dogged” efforts of detectives and prosecutors.

 “Today the city is safer.
-Today every single woman in this city — every single man who has a wife, a mother, a daughter, a sister — should all be breathing a sigh of relief,” Burke said.
+Today every single woman in this city — every single man who has a wife, a mother, a daughter, a sister — should all be breathing a sigh of relief,” O’Neill Burke said.

-“This man was a violent, serial predator who literally went out hunting for his victims,” Burke said.
+“This man was a violent, serial predator who literally went out hunting for his victims,” O’Neill Burke said.

-Snelling said detectives tied Khodja to the crimes through DNA evidence, video surveillance, statements from the victims and survivors, and the identification of the car that Khodja used.
+Snelling said detectives tied Khodja to the crimes through DNA evidence, video surveillance, statements from the victims and survivors, and the identification of the car that Khodja allegedly used.

 Mayor Brandon Johnson applauded the charges in a City Hall news conference, saying it shows the value of promoting more detectives to work on unsolved cases.

-Attacks dating back to 2022
+Attacks dating to 2022

-Series of recent assaults in Logan Square
+Recent assaults in Logan Square

 On Feb.
 2 Khodja allegedly followed a 21-year-old woman into the entryway of her building in the the 2600 block of North Troy Street, prosecutors said.
 He held a knife to her neck and sexually assaulted her, prosecutors said.
-The same Ford Fusion was captured nearby about 15 minutes after the attack.
+The same Ford Fusion was captured nearby, about 15 minutes after the attack.

 “The knife is on my neck the whole time,” the woman told the Sun-Times.
 “Every time I tried to get louder, he would press it closer.”